 . . . of instruction about washings and laying on of hands, and the resurrection of the dead and eternal judgment.
 Hebrews 6:2 (NASB)

 Most of us would say, “I know the elementary doctrines of the faith.”
 On my bookcase I have many books about doctrines.
 When I started studying, I realized that I knew very little about the faith.
 There are truths about the faith I am still learning.
 Do you know some of the elementary truths of the Holy Spirit listed?
-Do you know about repentance, the resurrection of the dead, or how about eternal judgement?
+Do you know about repentance, the resurrection of the dead, or how about eternal judgment?
 The message the Holy Spirit sent to these people is that they needed someone to teach them the elementary principles once again.

 Babies Are On A Diet Of Milk